lalit-code/Voice-Assistant-FRIDAY-/README.md

 # Voice Assistant (FRIDAY)
-Its Voise Assistant in Python.
+Its Voice Assistant developed in Python.
 It can performe some daily basic tasks like followings :-

 <p align="center"><img src="Programme Images/Main.JPG" height=250px /></p>